-Learning something as complicated as Blender can leave you frustrated at times.
-Blender has so much to learn, I doubt anyone knows the program entirely.
+Learning something as complicated as Blender can leave us frustrated.
+Blender has so much to learn, I doubt anyone knows the entire program.

-If you’re new to Blender or experienced but find yourself frustrated learning something, here are seven tips to help push through…
+If you’re new to Blender or have some experience but find yourself frustrated, here are seven tips to help push through…

 Tip #1: Learn (or Re-learn) the Basics

 Most people start using Blender because they want to create huge, elaborate digital masterpieces.
 I’m guilty of this myself.
 It’s tempting to skip the basics and go straight to character sculpting, animation or VFX.